 Q. Why do I need to write a Personal Statement?

-A. The Personal Statement provides the Awards & Scholarships Committee with additional information about you when comparing scholarship applications for an award.
-MiraCosta students can visit the Writing Center for help with the statement.
+A. The Personal Statement provides the Awards & Scholarships Committee with important information about you when comparing scholarship applicants for an award.
+MiraCosta students can visit the Writing Center for assistance.

-Q. Can I use the same Personal Statement for other MiraCosta scholarships?
+Q. Can I use the same Personal Statement for other scholarships?

 A. Yes, but you may want to update your Personal Statement to match the questions asked and to reflect your current situation; such as, changes in your financial status, employment, new volunteer or club activities, etc.